automl/amltk/CONTRIBUTING.md

 # Maintainer Guide
 This section serves as a guide for active maintainers of `amltk` to keep the ship running smoothly and help foster a growing user-base.
-All maintainers but be familiar with the rest of the `CONTRIBUTING.md`.
+All maintainers must be familiar with the rest of the `CONTRIBUTING.md`.

 #### Ethos
 We appreciate all open-source contributions, whether that be a question,